BranislavLazic/rooster/README.md

 ## Server

-To start HTTP server execute: `./rooster --server` and server will start at 8000 port.
+To start HTTP server execute: `./server` and server will start at 8000 port.
-To start server on different port: `./rooster --server --serverPort=8001`
+To start server on different port: `./server --port=8001`

 # Working principle